Back to blog

 npx react-native init AwesomeProject

-Follow the instructions given in this LINK to set up NativeBase in your new project.
+Follow the instructions given in this link to set up NativeBase in your new project.

 Once the set-up is complete, you can add the fonts to your project.
 Here is how to do it: